Skip to content

 • Beef: I use 85% – 90% ground beef for the filling.
 If you prefer shredded beef, then go ahead and use it!

 • Vegetables: I keep it simple with some sautéed onion and bell pepper.
-You can add in your favorite veggies here.

 • Spices: Oregano, chili powder, ground cumin, and red pepper flakes.
-You can leave the pepper flakes out if you don’t want any heat.

 • Potato: You’ll need one boiled potato finely diced.
 I recommend using russet potatoes.
 Cook the potato before you start your recipe.

-• Empanada dough discs: You can buy these premade (I like Gyoza) or make your own empanada dough at home.
+• Empanada discs: You can buy the pastry dough premade (I like Gyoza) or make empanada dough at home.
+Butter pie crust is also a good substitute.

 How to Make Beef Empanadas

-• Brown beef.
 Brown the beef in a large skillet then use a slotted spoon to transfer it to a plate.
 Keep a couple of tablespoons of that delicious beefy grease in the skillet.

-• Sauté vegetables.
 Cook the onions in the same skillet until translucent, then add the bell pepper, garlic, and spices.
 Continue to sauté for 3 minutes.

-• Finish filling.
 Add the broth and scrape up all of the tasty brown bits on the bottom of the pot.
 Then add the tomato sauce and cook until it dissolves.
 Finally, stir in the beef and potatoes and remove the filling from the heat.

-• Fold.
-Bring one side of the dough over to touch the other side, creating a half-moon shape and press the edges firmly to seal them together.
-Crimp the edges with the back of a fork.
-Brush the tops of the dough with egg wash.
+In the center of one empanada disc, add 1.5 tablespoons of filling.
+Brush edges of one half of the disc with egg wash.
+Bring dough over to touch the other side, creating a half-moon shape and press the edges firmly to seal.
+Crimp edges with fork and brush with egg wash.

 • Don’t overfill your empanadas.
 If you add too much filling, it could burst and leak out while it’s baking.
 Make sure you leave enough space around the edges to seal your empanadas tightly.